scriptcoded/sql-highlight/README.md

 ```

 ## Options
-Options may be passed to the constructor while instantiating the `Highlighter` class.
+The following options may be passed to the `highlight` function.

 | Option | Value | Default | Description |
 | --- | --- | --- | --- |